Morning, Thursday, 17th October 2019

 THIS EVENT IS CPD CERTIFIED

-This seminar will assess priorities for the UK in maintaining its capabilities to deal with the latest developments in the cyber security threat landscape.
+This timely seminar will assess priorities for the UK in maintaining its capacity to deal with the latest developments in cyber security.

 Following the publication of the NCSC’s Active Cyber Defence Report for 2019, and in the context of the Government’s draft National Cyber Security Skills Strategy, we expect discussion on the range of cyber threats facing the UK, as well as on developing and sustaining a skilled cyber security workforce in the UK in order to meet these challenges.

 There will be keynote contributions from: Matthew Parsons, Head of Cyber Security Skills and Professionalisation, DCMS; Nick Coleman, Global Lead, Intelligence and Risk, IBM; David Ferbrache, Global Head of Cyber Futures, KPMG and Chair, National Cyber Resilience Leaders’ Board for Scotland and Professor Jeremy Watson, Director, PETRAS and Professor of Engineering Systems, Department of Science, Technology, Engineering and Public Policy, University College London.

 The agenda will bring out assessments of the latest state of the cyber security threats facing the UK and how they are being addressed.